Physician Assistant B.S./M.S.

 Application Process

-Following review of the written application materials, a pool of applicants are selected for a formal interview.
-Not all applicants satisfying minimum admission requirements will be selected for an interview.
-Interviews are scheduled between October and January.
-All materials must be received by the office of admissions by October 1 for transfer applicants and November 1 for traditional freshman applicants.
-Placements are made on a competitive, space available basis.
-Should students qualify, acceleration may be possible into an earlier graduation class.
-Incomplete applications will not be reviewed.
-Candidates must also submit an essay and three references, as specified on the PA department website.
+Acceptance into the DYU PA Program is highly competitive.
+Following review of the application materials, a pool of applicants are selected for a formal interview.
+Not all applicants satisfying minimum admission requirements will be offered an interview.
+Interviews are scheduled between October and January of each year.
+All materials must be received by the Office of Admissions no later than October 1 for transfer applicants and November 1 for traditional freshman applicants.
+Applications that are incomplete or do not meet the minimum requirements will not be reviewed.
+Candidates must also submit an essay and three references.
+All students are accepted on a space-available, first come first served basis, so candidates are encouraged to apply early in the application cycle.
+An offer of acceptance does not guarantee seat placement without submission of a tuition deposit.
+Cohort assignment is determined by the students' projected graduation year.